 Donated goods are recorded at their estimated fair value when received.
 Contributions of services are recognized if the services received create or enhance nonfinancial assets or require specialized skills, are provided by individuals possessing these skills and would typically need to be purchased if not provided by donation.
-During the year ended July 31, 2023, the Foundation received donated goods and services with a recorded fair value of \$2,555.
+During the years ended July 31, 2024 and 2023, the Foundation received donated goods and services with a recorded fair value of \$127,939 and \$2,555, respectively.
 Such donated goods and services are included within contribution revenue in the accompanying statements of activities and in-kind expense in the accompanying statements of functional expenses.
-There were no such donations for the year ended July 31, 2022.